jezcope/erambler/content/articles/2009/08/followup-why-use-technology-in-teaching.md

 [Jenny Evans][] drew on her work with Wolverhampton City Council interviewing kids for an [e-learning promotional video][BSF Focus] (the site seems to have some odd certificate problems, but you can view the video there).
 She summarised her experience thus:

->We got loads of interviews with kids about what they got from from technology â€“ a really strong theme of improving life chances emerged.
+>We got loads of interviews with kids about what they got from from technology — a really strong theme of improving life chances emerged.

 Finally, [Paul Jinks][] suggested that teachers tend to use technology when it makes their lives easier and students use it when it's necessary for their assessments: a paraphrasing of his [earlier blog post][Technology for learning].
 Although I agree with this in part, I think this overgeneralises a complex situation.
 I also live in hope that some, if not all, teachers can be persuaded that improving their own teaching practice and using technology is one (though not the only) way to do this.